njdart/botanyAppRepo/src/server/API/Readme.txt

 Hi James

-You suck lots of suckiness
+You suck lots of sucky suckiness

 DO NOT FUCKING CHANGE THIS.
 @Copyright Max Atkins && Maxim Harizanov